sahilpaayj/Act/README.md

-Certainly!
-I'll format the setup instructions for your project Fint in a README.md style, incorporating best practices for installing Poetry and setting up the project.

 # Fint

-Fint is a screen recorder designed to monitor online shopping activity.
-It captures images of the user's active window, processes them with OCR (Optical Character Recognition) and/or a Language Model.
-If the AI detects online shopping activity, it alerts hume.ai, an emotionally aware voice-to-voice AI, to engage with the user and help reconsider their purchasing decisions.
+Fint is a screen recorder designed to monitor and action.

+Fint is built as a desktop app that captures the user's active window, processes them with OCR (Optical Character Recognition) and/or a Language Model.
+If the AI detects a certain activity (online shopping, playing games), it alerts hume.ai, an emotionally aware voice-to-voice AI, to engage with the user and help reconsider their purchasing decisions.

 ## Installation and Setup